JingJayYu/m3u8-downloader/README.md

 # m3u8-downloader

-.m3u8 Downloader Basic on Python. <br/>
+This .m3u8 Downloader is Basic on Python. <br/>

 This downloader uses these modules (pycryptodome, retrying, tqdm, requests). <br/>